Restaurant Jobs: Exploring Careers in the Food Service Industry

 -

-Food safety knowledge: Understanding and implementing proper food handling practices is critical for all restaurant employees.
+Food safety knowledge: Understanding and adhering to proper food handling and sanitation practices is critical.

 How can one start a career in the restaurant industry?